 Mandel has a brisk clientele.
 His Westchester clinic has administered more than 12,500 treatments, which consist of six ketamine intravenous treatments over a two- to three-week period.
-HIs patients run the gamut, between ages 18 and 80.
+His patients run the gamut, from ages 18 and 80.
 Most come in for anxiety, post traumatic stress disorder and depression.
 But the treatments are also used to battle issues stemming from postpartum depression and suicidal ideation.

 "Ketamine works for disorders, PTSD, and especially for suicidality — works in hours to a few days," he said.
 "This is the quickest, the safest and the most effective of all the agents that address major depression, bipolar depression and suicidality."